Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/email-narrative.md

 ---
 title: Email Narrative
-description: "An email narrative is a story or novel that unfolds through a series of emails, leveraging the format's immediacy and personal tone to engage readers."
+description: "Form of digital storytelling that unfolds through the exchange of emails, utilizing the medium's format for character development, plot progression, and reader interaction"
 ---